 When you envision companion care, you probably see a caregiver helping your mother with her meals or reminding your father to take his medication.
 Companions are known for doing housework and engaging your loved one in conversation.

 But let’s envision a different type of companionship, the four-legged kind.
-That’s right GoldLeaf has partnered with the American Humane Association to offer dog therapy.
 We have all noticed the effects of a dog waddling up to you, nuzzling you, and quietly begging for affection.
 Immediately we begin to relax and smile.
 There is evidence of this phenomenon.
 In 2008 new stories explained that interacting with animals lowers blood pressure and raises serotonin levels.

 Recent research shows that the bond between pets and humans raises our oxytocin levels.
 Oxytocin helps us feel happy.